GENI-NSF/geni-tools/README.txt

  credentials using this script.

- Note that you should customize the certificates generated at your site using the constants at the top of this file, if you will use these certificates to interact with any other GENI site.
+ Note that you should customize the certificates generated at your site using the constants in gcf_config, if you will use these certificates to interact with any other GENI site.
 In particular, URNs must be globally unique.
-If you change the cert prefix, be sure to make corresponding edits to geni/ch.py SLICE_AUTHORITY.

-Optional: Create a directory containing all known and trusted (federated) certificates (see below for an explanation).
+ By default the gcf_config file is found in the local directory.
+Override that by specifying the -f argument.

+ A directory for trusted_roots is used or created, and your CH certificate is copied there.
+This is used in Federation (see below).

 2. Start the clearinghouse server: